-The Pocket Gallery is an intimate display space in Clifford Carl Hall, on the main floor of the Royal BC Museum.
+The Pocket Gallery is a small display space in Clifford Carl Hall, on the main floor of the Royal BC Museum.

 The gallery showcases the little-seen behind-the-scenes work of the Royal BC Museum.